 Other non-Indian Canadians must apply for permanent residence in the United States much in the same manner as citizens of other foreign countries.
 Commonly used eligibility categories include through a job offer in the U.S. or a close family tie to a U.S. citizen or permanent resident.

 If you are a Canadian citizen and wish to seek permanent residence in the United States, you might wish to seek counsel from an experienced U.S. immigration lawyer.
-An immigration attorney can advise you as to the easiest and most efficient path to U.S. permanent residence and help you prepare the paperwork and evidence needed.
+The attorney can advise you as to the easiest and most efficient path to U.S. permanent residence and help you prepare the paperwork and evidence needed.